redh0rse/webpages/README.md

 # Trial
-This repository is basically created for try some git features
+This repository is basically created to practice webpage designing